argoproj/argo-workflows/docs/metrics.md

 ### Prometheus scraping

-You can adjust various elements of the prometheus metrics configuration by changing values in the [Workflow Controller Config Map](workflow-controller-configmap.md).
+You can adjust various elements of the Prometheus metrics configuration by changing values in the [Workflow Controller Config Map](workflow-controller-configmap.md).

 ```yaml
 metricsConfig: |